If you're limited on iCloud storage space, you can manually decide what app data you want, and what you don't!

 Turning off app data doesn't mean that app won't return to your device during an iCloud restore, it just means the app's data will not return.

 Typically the camera roll and document-centric apps are the most storage hungry.
 If you decide to turn these off, just make sure you're okay with losing the data within them in the event of a restore.
 We'd suggest saving any documents or photos to your computer frequently to free up storage space.

 Or you can of course upgrade your iCloud storage plan if you want to store all your things, all the time – there are a ton of options to choose from!
 But here's how you can selectively back up your data over iCloud.

 How to choose what app data gets backed up to iCloud for iPhone and iPad.

-- Turn Off any apps that you don't want to back up app data for.
+Turn Off any apps whose data you don't want to be backed up to iCloud.